yshyshkin/BackUrl/README.md

 If there is no redirect parameter in URL, redirect will not be performed.
 Default parameter name is "backUrl".

-Note: Annotation for controller action has higher priority than annotation for controller class.
+*Note:* Annotation for controller action has higher priority than annotation for controller class.

-#### Controller Method Annotation
+#### Controller Action Annotation

 This annotation will automatically redirect user to URL specified in parameter "redirect" after processing of listAction controller action.